sk-zk/streetlevel/doc/streetview.md

 **day/month/year**:
 The capture date.
 Note that, for official coverage, only month and year are available.

+**heading**:
+Heading of the camera / north offset (meaning the phi of the center of the panorama) in radians, where 0 is due north.

 **historical**:
 A list of panoramas with a different date at the same location.